contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 / # exit
 ```

-All traffic to and from this container is port-NATed to the host's IP (on eth0).
+All traffic to/from this container is Port-NATed to the host's IP (on eth0).
 The Port NATing on the host is done using iptables, which can be seen as a
-MASQUERADE rule for outbound traffic for `172.17.0.0/16`:
+MASQUERADE rule for outbound traffic for `172.17.0.0/16`

 ```
 $ vagrant@tutorial-node1:~$ sudo iptables -t nat -L -n
 ```

-## Chapter 2: Multi-Host Networking
+### Chapter 2: Multi-host networking

-There are many products that provide solutions for multi-host container networking.
+There are many solutions, like Contiv, Calico, Weave, Openshift, OpenContrail, Nuage,
-These include Contiv, Calico, Weave, Openshift, OpenContrail, Nuage, VMWare, Docker,
+VMWare, Docker, Kubernetes, Openstack that provide solutions to multi-host
-Kubernetes, and Openstack.
+container networking.
 In this section we examine Contiv and Docker overlay solutions.

-### Multi-Host Networking with Contiv
+#### Multi-host networking with Contiv
-Create two containers on the two different hosts.
-This requires three steps.
+Let's use the same example as above to spin up two containers on the two different hosts

-First, do the following to create and examine a new virtual network called `contiv-net`:
+#### 1. Create a multi-host network

 ```
 vagrant@tutorial-node1:~$ netctl net create --subnet=10.1.2.0/24 contiv-net